Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 All its halls are designed to have superb audio regardless of the music performed.
 Harpa is the venue for the most significant concerts and conferences in Iceland.
 It is also the residence of the Icelandic Symphony Orchestra.
 Its concerts are always enjoyable, and Icelanders can take pride in its orchestra.

 Harpa is bustling.
 With the addition of the five-star hotel Reykjavik Edition, which opened next door, it will become even busier.
-One of the people working tirelessly to ensure that Harpa gets the attention it deserves is Ásta Ólafsdóttir, Harpa’s Director of Sales, Business Development and Marketing and a travel industry veteran.
+One of the people working tirelessly to ensure that Harpa gets the attention it deserves is Ásta Ólafsdóttir, Harpa’s Director of Sales, Business Development, and Marketing, and a travel industry veteran.

 Hey Ásta, thank you so much for taking the time for this interview.
 What, in your mind, makes Harpa so popular among travelers and locals alike?